richardbiely/gaia-ecs/README.md

 Query behavior can also be modified by setting constraints.
 By default, only enabled entities are taken into account.
 However, by changing constraints, we can filter disabled entities exclusively or make the query consider both enabled and disabled entities at the same time.

-Changing the enabled state of an entity is a special operation that marks the entity as invisible to queries by default.
-Archetype of the entity is not changed and therefore the operation is very fast (basically, just setting a flag).
+Disabling/enabling an entity is a special operation that marks it invisible to queries by default.
+Archetype of the entity is not changed afterwards so it can be considered fast.

 ```cpp
 ecs::Entity e1, e2;